BirdeeHub/nixCats-nvim/README.md

 It allows you to provide a configuration and any dependency you could need to your neovim in a contained and reproducible way, buildable separately from your nixos or home-manager config.

+The name `nixCats` is short for nix categories, because the project allows arbitrary categories to be defined for each neovim package exported, and then easily interact with them from lua.

 The example neovim config [here](https://github.com/BirdeeHub/nixCats-nvim/tree/main/templates/example) is a great example of how to use `nixCats` for yourself.

 You should stop and take a moment to read the [overview](https://nixcats.org/nixCats_installation.html#nixCats.overview) while looking at the above example configuration and/or the [default template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh/flake.nix) to get a feel of what this package management scheme has to offer!